mwgielen/jackal/README.md

     print_json(s.to_dict())
 ```

-These core classes provides functionality to obtain the ranges, hosts and service from elasticsearch.
+These core classes provides functionality to obtain the ranges, hosts and services from elasticsearch.
 Also it provides functionality to obtain hosts and ranges from pipes and to parse commonly used parameters.
 The scripts folder contain some examples that provide some insight on how to use these classes.